AMD

 - You need more than 8GB of VRAM

 At $499.99, the Radeon RX 7800 XT is the premium option.
 It takes the lead in vram and memory bandwidth.
-Tagged as Best Value and Best Performance and Premium Pick.
+Tagged as Best Performance and Most Capacity.

 - More vram (16GB)